smuellerDD/leancrypto/README.md

 ## Library Build for Linux Kernel

+The leancrypto library can also be built as an independent Linux kernel module.
+This kernel module offers the same APIs and functions as the user space version of the library.
+This implies that a developer wanting to develop kernel and user space users of cryptographic mechanisms do not need to adjust to a new API.

+Note: The user space and kernel space versions of leancrypto are fully independent of each other.
+Neither requires the presence of the other for full operation.

 To build the leancrypto Linux kernel module, use the `Makefile` in the directory `linux_kernel`: